Most common FAQ’s

 Who supports your project?

-Over the past four years we have worked with the Environment Agency, North York Moors National Park and the River Esk Action Committee to develop the project.
+We worked with the Environment Agency, North York Moors National Park and the River Esk Action Committee to develop the project.
 We have received financial support from the North York Moors National Park Authority Sustainable Development Fund, North Yorkshire County Council Community Fund, Keyfund Yorkshire, European Union, Co-operative Society.
-The local Parish Councils, Borough Council and County Council are all in favour of the project and we have received letters of support from CO2Sense, East Cleveland World Development Movement, Friends of the Earth Whitby, Kirkbymoorside Environment Group, Scarborough Borough Council’s Sustainability Officer, Whitby4Sustainability, Whitby 10:10 and Yorkshire Energy Partnership.
+The local Parish Councils, Borough Council and County Council were all in favour of the project and we received letters of support from CO2Sense, East Cleveland World Development Movement, Friends of the Earth Whitby, Kirkbymoorside Environment Group, Scarborough Borough Council’s Sustainability Officer, Whitby4Sustainability, Whitby 10:10 and Yorkshire Energy Partnership.
 Click here to download the letters.

 Questions asked at events.